forestgrape/coronavirus/index.md

 ### metabolism
 [in work]
 - RNA-translate the genome with frame-shifting-> single protein -cleave-> pieces of proteins -assemble-> polymerase protein (protein capable of transcription of RNA to RNA)
-- start transcription yield new mRNAs, which in turn are translated to proteins
+- start transcription -> new mRNAs, which in turn are translated to proteins

 ### replication
 The metabolism can produce new virions that are released from the cell.
+The properties and and the environment of the cell influence the propreties of the virions produced.

-### next targets
+The new virions [are moved by extern forces](#movements-of-virions) and may get matched to an new infectable cell.
+The infectable cell can be:
-* the same cell type| another cell type
+* of the same cell type| another cell type
-* the same tissue| another tissue
+* in the same tissue| another tissue
-* the same host| another host
+* in the same host| another host

 <p id='movement-of-virions'></p>